Preparation for Baptism: Infant and Children

 Children are a miracle, a gift from God’s hand to parents’ hearts.
 God has a deep and eternal love for children and for parents.
 St. John’s is delighted when parents chose to have their children Baptized in the Catholic faith.
 Baptism is a Sacrament the Catholic Church takes seriously.
 The responsibility to prepare, nurture and support parents as they prepare to bring their child to the font and to continue that relationship beyond the day of Baptism is a ministry of service and teaching.
 St. John’s has established an approach to Baptism that tries to respond to the various needs and concerns of parents.
 We recognize that the questions of first time parents, or families returning to parish life after a lengthy absence, are different from those who have multiple children and have a consistent relationship with the parish.
 It is our hope that all families preparing for and celebrating the Sacrament of Baptism will experience the grace and love of Christ.

-Parents who wish to have their infants or young child Baptized are welcome to call the Parish Office (952-492-2640).
-Baptisms are usually celebrated on the first and third Sundays of the month following the 10am Mass.
+Parents who wish to have their infants or young child Baptized are asked to complete the Baptismal Request From below or call the Parish Office (952-492-2640).
+Baptisms are usually celebrated on the first and third Sundays of the month following the 10:00 am Mass.

-The “Intro to Parish Life” preparation program is required for parents who want to have their child Baptized.
+If this is your first child you will be required to take a preparation program.
+(You will not be required to take this program if you have had other children, or you have previously taken a baptismal preparation program.)
 This program will complete the preparation requirement for baptism, you will learn more about St. John’s, get additional information and have the opportunity to become members.
-Please check the website calendar for exact dates.
-Call the Parish Office (8:00am-4:30pm Monday-Thursday) to register for our “Intro to Parish Life” preparation program.
 Once the class is complete we can solidify the final date for the Sacrament of Baptism.

 Preparation for Baptism: Adults and Older Teens